NVIDIA/cccl/docs/cudax/stf.rst

 remove the list of data associated to each task by setting the ``CUDASTF_DOT_REMOVE_DATA_DEPS`` environment variable.

+It is also possible to include timing information in this graph by setting the ``CUDASTF_DOT_TIMING`` environment variable to a non-null value.
+This will color the graph nodes according to their relative duration, and the measured duration will be included in task labels.

 Kernel tuning with ncu
 ^^^^^^^^^^^^^^^^^^^^^^